morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 $ K8S_PROVIDER=oc launch kubernetes
 ```

 This will bring up a multi-node standard Kubernetes cluster first, then a single node OpenShift cluster.
 Using [kubectx](https://github.com/ahmetb/kubectx), you can switch context between the two clusters easily.
-Then, run other command line tools, e.g. [kubectl](https://kubernetes.io/docs/reference/kubectl), to manage the cluster.
+Then, run other command line tools, e.g. [kubectl](https://kubernetes.io/docs/reference/kubectl), to manage the clusters.

 ## How to access the playground?